 Low fluid levels can lead to excessive heat within the differentials and/or transfer cases, ultimately causing deterioration.
 Also, on front-wheel drive vehicles, the differential is built into the transmission, otherwise known as transaxles.
 If this differential fails, the cost of repair could be significant given the substantial labor hours required to pull out, rebuild, and re-install the entire transaxle assembly.
 Regularly checking the fluid level can go a long way in avoiding a hefty bill.

 When it comes to preventative maintenance, other than the items mentioned earlier, installing a second cooler for the transmission fluid (in addition to the radiator) can make a big difference protecting the transmission in vehicles that tow heavy loads.

 Come in For an Inspection!

-If you are having any of the problems discussed above, or if it’s been a while since you had your transmission inspected, give us a call and schedule an appointment.
+If you are having any of the problems discussed above, or if it’s been a while since you had your transmission inspected, call our Westminster (Northwest Denver) location at (303) 421-4140, our Lakewood (Southwest Denver) location at (303) 922-4102 or contact us online to get started today!
 We will perform our free TrueTest inspection and give you the results, including a repair quote if necessary, so you will know exactly what the problem is and what it isn’t.
 If your transmission is functioning well, we might recommend a transmission service or flush to ensure the longevity (and delay a costly repair) of your transmission.
 We are completely transparent in every step we take, from diagnosis through repair, and you are welcome to ask all the questions you want.